Obadiah – Judgment Against Israel’s Brother

 ii.
 Edom actually did worse than nothing; they rejoiced over another’s misfortune and suffering and used it as an occasion to exalt themselves (nor should you have spoken proudly in the day of distress).

 c.
-Nor laid hands on their substance: Edom’s sin started with doing nothing, then progressed to pride over Judah’s distress.
-Soon, they took advantage of their brother Judah’s misfortune and laid hands on their substance.
+Nor laid hands on their substance: Edom’s sin started with doing nothing.
+Then progressed to pride over Judah’s distress.
+Finally, they took advantage of their brother Judah’s misfortune and laid hands on their substance.

 d.
 You should not have stood at the crossroads to cut off those among them who escaped: The final progression of Edom’s sin was worst of all – they joined in the attack against vulnerable Judah.
 When they encountered people from Judah fleeing southward from the attacking army, they killed them (cut off) or gave them over to the enemy as prisoners (delivered up those among them who remained).

 i.
 “Sin proceeds by degrees; neither is any man at his worst at first.”
 (Trapp)